Video alerts overview

 A video alert policy is automatically created for the admin user in your organization who has been using Reveal the longest.

 If you are receiving too many notifications or you want other people to receive them, you can update the video alert policy.
+To avoid receiving a video alert and harsh driving alert for the same event, remove video-enabled vehicles from your harsh driving alert policies.

 Video alert notifications